 Our operations have consumed substantial amounts of cash since our inception.
 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities for our initial nonclinical and clinical drug candidates.
 Nonclinical studies and clinical trials and additional research and development activities will require substantial funds to complete.
-As of March 31, 2022, we had cash, cash equivalents and investments of \$183.2 million.
-In October 2020, we issued an aggregate of 3,569,630 shares of our Series B-2 redeemable convertible preferred stock in the second tranche of our Series B convertible preferred stock financing for aggregate proceeds to us of \$40.0 million.
-In addition, we have received net proceeds of \$151.4 million from the sale of an aggregate of 11,150,000 shares of our common stock on October 20, 2020 and on November 5, 2020 as part of our IPO, and net proceeds of \$77.7 million from the sale of 4,400,000 shares of our common stock on July 6, 2021 as part of a follow-on offering.
+As of March 31, 2023, we had unrestricted cash, cash equivalents and investments of \$103.5 million.
 We expect to continue to spend substantial amounts to continue the nonclinical and clinical development of our current and future programs.
 If we are able to gain marketing approval for drug candidates that we develop, we will require significant additional amounts of cash in order to launch and commercialize such drug candidates.
 In addition, other unanticipated costs may arise.
 Because the design and outcome of our planned and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of any drug candidate we develop.